 In a medium saucepan set over low heat*, melt the butter and peanut butter together.
 You do not want this mixture to get hot, just warm enough to melt the two ingredients together.
 Remove from the heat.

 Add in the butterscotch chips, and mix until all the chips have melted.
 Sometimes I will put the pot back on the element (heat still turned off) and just use the residual heat to help the process.
+Mix in the marshmallows and work quickly to coat them completely.
 Transfer the mixture into the prepared 8x8 pan and gently press it into the pan so it's evenly distributed.

 Cover with plastic and chill in the fridge until firm.

 Cut into squares and enjoy.

 *You can use a microwave if you like, just watch it carefully so it's not too hot.